LMSDev/Unity-Style-Guide/README.md

 * Do not use a space after the parenthesis and function arguments.
 * Do not use spaces between a function name and parenthesis.
 * Do not use spaces inside brackets.

+#### Braces
+Unlike Java or certain C-styles, braces in C# are generally placed on the next line.

 <a name="3.1"></a>
 <a name="compiling"></a>
 ### 3.2 Compiling